Pathfinder - The Psychic Handbook

 - Dagger: Carry one or two for utility purposes, but don't plan to pull them out in combat.

-- Crossbow, Light: Useful at low levels when you're low on spell slots and don't want to use Daze for whatever reason.
+- Crossbow, Light: Useful at low levels when you're low on spell slots.

 This section won't address every spell on your spell list, but it will point out some especially notable options.
 For a complete list of spells, see the SRD Spell Index.